 - Who has performed the company’s financial audit?
 Does the auditing entity appear to have the resources required to accurately and thoroughly audit the company?

 When examining a reverse merger, ask yourselves these questions.
 If you don’t like the answers you are getting, it’s probably best to stay away, or at least wait until you get more information.

+Patience is the key to successfully investing in reverse merger companies.
 If you learn that a company may be engaged in a reverse merger, avoid any temptation to act right away.
 Take time to allow the merger to complete, then watch the company’s performance.
-Take time to understand its products and services, and learn about its management team.
+Research its products and services, and learn about its management team.
 Pay close attention to its revenues and expenses.
 Over time, you’ll learn whether the company is on a strong financial footing or not.